 Wildlife and Fisheries Biologist

-Dylan Kwak is a Wildlife and Fisheries Biologist based out of Solitude Lake Management’s Bryan, Texas office.
+Dylan Kwak is a Wildlife and Fisheries Biologist based out of Solitude Lake Management’s Denver, Colorado office.
 Dylan regularly works with clients across the state to control aquatic vegetation, maintain healthy fisheries populations, and conduct water and soil sampling.

 Dylan earned his Bachelor of Science degree in Fish, Wildlife and Conservation Biology from Colorado State University in Fort Collins, CO, in 2015.
 During his undergraduate studies, Dylan worked as a summer technician at the Colorado State University Fisheries CO-OP Unit.
 His job there involved researching the effects of excessive woody debris on high elevation streams and rivers in the Rocky Mountains.
 Dylan also worked for the U.S. Fish and Wildlife Service where he performed data entry using TRACS (Tracking and Reporting Actions for the Conservation of Species).
 Before joining SOLitude, he had a job with Colorado Parks and Wildlife as an Aquatic Database Technician performing data entry.

 Growing up in Colorado Dylan was always outside and enjoying the mountains and remarkable views.
 In his free time Dylan enjoys hiking, backpacking, mountain biking, fishing, and racing motocross.